ECONOMIC ANALYSIS WITH MATRICES - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

-The module provides an introduction to linear algebra and considers a variety of applications of matrices of relevance to economics, using computational methods now standard in the profession.
+The module provides an introduction to linear algebra and considers a variety of applications of matrices of relevance to economics and finance, using computational methods now standard in the profession.

 RISPOLI Luciano (Economics)